mangaki/imagine-cup/technical/Azure.md

 ```
 And this is definitely awesome because we can connect a [confd-like](https://github.com/kelseyhightower/confd) to provision our NGINX config in real-time with the Azure API.

-Thus, we become somehow invincible when it comes to production crashes!
-We could add health check and notify our Slack channels when something goes wrong so that a sysadmin can takes action.

 ### How can we efficiently make contributors' life easier?

 As open source service contributors, we want to test our new features before putting them in production, peer reviewing of the code is awesome.